Weight-Lifting-Journal-bw-7/front-end/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

 Weight Lifting Journal is a web application for keeping track of a workout routine.
 This project was a collaborative effort between of a team of 5 cross-functional developers, completed in 1 week.
-The application was created using React, React Router, and vanilla CSS.I (Adam Monast) was personally responsible for implementing sign-in/sign up forms and functionality, and styling the entire project.
+The application was created using React, React Router, and vanilla CSS.
+I (Adam Monast) was personally responsible for implementing sign-in/sign up forms and functionality, and styling the entire project.

 Future plans for this project include: Implementing my own backend API to power the app (I do not have access to the current one), implementing a better state management system using Redux, and fixing styling issues the deployed site is experiecing.
 Thank you for viewing this project and all feedback is appreciated!